NY Gov. Reveals State Hand Sanitizer Amid Price Gouging, COVID-19 Fears

 The governor snapped his fingers and sent a directive to two staff members: "Open the curtain please."
 Two blue curtains were pulled back to reveal stacks of the NYS Clean hand sanitizer.
 The governor squeezed some on his hands, pointing out that the product comes in a variety of sizes and has a very nice floral bouquet.
 "I detect lilac, hydrangea, tulips," he said.

-The sanitizer is made by prisoners for Corcraft Products, which is the "brand name" for the Division of Correctional Industries.
+The sanitizer is bought from a manufacturer and bottled and packaged by prisoners for Corcraft Products, which is the "brand name" for the Division of Correctional Industries.
 Incarcerated people in locations around the state make products for Corcraft which are then sold to government agencies in New York including schools, fire departments and non-profits.

 Corcraft's website says the prisoners make everything from license plates, to mattresses, to cleaning products -- all in the name of work experience and to prepare offenders for release.